mozilla/ActiveData/docs/BZ_Tutorial.md

 -----------------------------

 [ElasticSearch Head](https://github.com/mobz/elasticsearch-head) is a simple tool for sending general queries.
-[Query Tool](../html/QueryTool.html) can be used to prototype Qb queries, and see their equivalent ES query.
+[Active Data Query Tool](../html/QueryTool.html) can be used to prototype Qb queries, and see their equivalent ES query.
 Please ```git clone``` both of these projects and open in your browser.

 Schema